lstsgroup/vibrant/_sources/Keyword_Glossary.rst.txt

     :unit:  Ang
     :type: string

-    This is the path of the file containing the system coordinates.
-When velocities are provided, the unit Ang/fs is assumed.
+   The file containing the system coordinates.
+When velocities are provided, the unit of bohr/au_time is assumed.

 .. keyword:: type_traj
     :section: system
     :type: string

-    Define type of provided trajectory.
+    Defines type of the provided trajectory.
 Possible values are:

     * **pos** — for a trajectory of positions
     * **vel** — for a trajectory of velocities